simondankelmann/Bluetooth-LE-Spam/README.md

 With some modifications to the advertised BLE package, it is possible to trigger a reboot in various iOS 17 devices.
 This causes the targeted iPhone to temporarily freeze for a few minutes before automatically restarting.
 This is reported to be partially patched in iOS 17.2, and fully patched in iOS 18.

+Note: To achieve optimal results, it is recommended to set the advertising interval to a value between 20 and 100 milliseconds.
+Additionally, locking and unlocking the targeted iPhone can aid in the process.
 </details>

-> [!NOTE]
-> To achieve optimal results, it is recommended to set the advertising interval to a value between 20 and 100 milliseconds.
-> Additionally, locking and unlocking the targeted iPhone can aid in the process.

 <details>
 <summary> Lovespouse (Adult Toys) </summary>